crankery/goom/README.md

 ## Parts Sourcing

 Most of the hardware and the discrete components were obtained from [Tayda](https://www.taydaelectronics.com/).
-The AS394 ICs are from [Cabintech](https://cabintechglobal.com/).
-The CA3056 and TL072 ICs came from AliExpress.
+The AS3046 & AS394 ICs are from [Cabintech](https://cabintechglobal.com/).
+The TL072 ICs were from either Mouser or Digi-key.

 # Design